Pope, world religious leaders, pledge to fight modern slavery

 Patriarch Bartholomew, spiritual head of the world's 300 million Orthodox Christians, addressed the group via a video link-up from his base in Istanbul.

-The event was organized by the Global Freedom Network, a multi-faith anti-slavery group.
+The event was organised by the Global Freedom Network, a multi-faith anti-slavery group.

-Organizers said religious leaders could inspire their faithful to combat slavery and human trafficking through education, funding, demanding legal reform and enforcement and promoting ethical purchasing to avoid buying goods that could be the product of forced labor.
+Organisers said religious leaders could inspire their faithful to combat slavery and human trafficking through education, funding, demanding legal reform and enforcement and promoting ethical purchasing to avoid buying goods that could be the product of forced labour.

 (Additional reporting by Magdalena Mis in London; editing by Ralph Boulton)